A study of the electronic and ionic structure, for competing states of fully and partially ionized hydrogen, using the neutral pseudo-atom method as well as a classical map for the electron subsystem: Introduction

 \section{Introduction}

 The advent of high-energy lasers and femto- and even atto-second technologies~\cite{Corkum07} have made it possible to create and study matter under extreme conditions~\cite{Kremp99, Ng95}.
-Prof. Michael Bonitz and his collaborators have made seminal contributions to the {\it ab initio} study of such systems~\cite{BonitzBk16, BonitzPOP24, FilinovBonitz23}, as reflected in many contributions to this Festschrift.
+Prof. Michael Bonitz and his collaborators have made seminal contributions to the {\it ab initio} study of such systems~\cite{BonitzBk16, BonitzPOP24, FilinovBonitz23}, as reflected in this Festschrift.

 Material systems under extreme densities $\bar{\rho}$, and temperatures $T$, with extreme pressures $P$ occur naturally in planetary interiors and astrophysical objects.
 They also occur as transient states that have to be probed on sub-nanosecond timescales~\cite{Ng95,Poole24,Drake2018,Betti2016, GaffneyHDP18,McBride-Si-19}.
 These involve cutting-edge experiments on high-energy-density materials relevant to experimental astrophysics~\cite{Drake2018}, fusion physics~\cite{Betti2016,GaffneyHDP18} and even for nuclear-stockpile stewardship requirements.
 The Fermi energies $E_F$ of compressed matter are large, and although $T$ (where we use energy units) may be nominally high, $\theta=T/E_F$ is of the order of unity.
 Hence the name ``warm-dense matter'' (WDM) has been used for such highly-correlated energy-dense matter.